MansourMohamedAli/GPS_UserInterface/README.md

 * Error Handling for sendcmdclient
 * Updating client info should change all trees with same name in configuration.
 * delete config
+* dialogue box asking if you want to modify clients in tab when changing command or tab tree.

 ### Lower Priority:
 - Implement WOL option.